 Top trampoline makers offer 10-year warranties (or even longer) on their metal frames and springs; with cheaper brands, it's often hard to tell how long the warranty lasts at all.

-When things do go wrong, it's key that the company offer good, responsive customer service.
+When things do go wrong, it's key that the company offers good, responsive customer service.
 You can look into comments on trampoline manufacturer social media accounts to see how quickly (or slowly) they are to respond to questions and complaints.
 Another way to get a sense of a company's service is simply calling up and asking questions.
 If no one answers or gets back to you, or if the agent you speak with is rude or clueless, those obviously aren't good signs.

 We're not going to lie: Trampolines can be dangerous.
 Some of the most common trampoline injuries that send kids to the emergency room, according to the Mayo Clinic, are broken bones in the wrist, radius or ulna, as it's natural to try to brace yourself if you're falling.
 Trampoline accidents can also result in fractures in the ribs, sternum and even the head.

-What can you do to make trampolines safer?
+So, what can you do to make trampolines safer?
 For one thing, be sure to use a safety net.
 That alone may cut the rate of fractures in half, the Mayo Clinic estimates.
 Also, while this may seem like it's killing the fun, it's best to allow only one person to bounce at a time, because many injuries occur due to collisions between jumpers.
 "A significant mismatch in size and weight, such as a teen and a toddler, is especially dangerous," the Mayo Clinic says.

 Beyond that, many trampoline injuries are the result of risky, poorly thought-out behavior.
 Trampoline instruction safety warnings — yes, you should read them! — often point out that you should never bring objects into the bouncing area (especially large, hard or sharp things).
-It's also a very bad idea to jump off of something high, like a roof, ladder or tree, onto the trampoline.
+It's also a bad idea to jump off something high, like a roof, ladder or tree, onto the trampoline.

 Finally, take care of your trampoline.
 Make sure it's built correctly, and inspect it periodically for wear and tear.
 Tighten up bolts and make other adjustments as needed.
-Trampolines are usually left outside in the sun and cold for years, and even the strongest materials and designs can dilapidate over time.
+Trampolines are usually left outside in the sun and cold for years, but even the strongest materials and designs can dilapidate over time.

-Homeowners insurance and trampolines
+Homeowners Insurance and Trampolines